 One of the things I always wondered when I was applying for Medicine is what a typical timetable would look like.
 It’s a simple enough question, but one for which the answers I found were never quite sufficient.
 They tended to be too vague or just simply not easily presented.
-So I thought I’d create my own version of this that hopefully many of you will found useful or even just enjoy reading…
+So I thought I’d create my own version of a typical timetable for a first-year med student (at Manchester) which hopefully many of you will found useful or even just enjoy reading…

 Here is the timetable:

 One of the things you may have noticed straight away is how empty my timetable looks.
 I remember when I first got my timetable I was quite surprised by that, but then you very quickly realise the white spaces aren’t actually gaps at all.
 Instead, they’re for all the independent study we have to do!